ItsDrewDewd/IASC-2P02-Lab10-Project-Template/README.md

 ## Data Collection

-Describe where the data are coming from. [^fn1]
+Describe where the data is coming from. [^fn1]

 ## Processing and Tool Use

-Describe the exact steps required to reproduce your results!
+Describe the exact steps required to reproduce results!

 ![Figure 2: Voyant-Tools generated co-occurrence analysis from the pandoc manual pages.](https://i.imgur.com/RIDhVQq.png)